rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

    expected utility maximizer cares intrinsically about consequences (consequentialism) instead of about actions (deontology).
-This is the same (or at least a very similar) idea as goal-directed AI from [this post][goaldirected] by Rohin.
-We'll use the term consequentialism for the remainder of this post.
-I prefer this term over goal-directed as the word goal is too vague and I'm likely to use this concept somewhat differently from how Rohin intended.
+This is the same (or at least a very similar) idea as goal-directed AI from [this post][goaldirected] by Rohin (from [the value learning sequence][valuelearning] discussed above).
+   We'll use the term
+   consequentialism for the remainder of this post.
+I prefer this term over goal-directed because the word goal isn't quite what we intend[^deontgoals], I'm likely to use this concept somewhat differently from how Rohin intended, and the word more nicely sets up the dichotomy with deontology.
    We'll also go through the distinction between consequentialism and deontology for AI in more detail below.
 This assumption is due to an inability to construct a human values utility function, an inability to perfectly inner align an agent's utility function,